Environment

 Tonnes of GHG per million dollars of GDP

-Data sourced from Environment and Climate Change Canada
+Sources: Environment and Climate Change Canada and Statistics Canada

 Increase energy efficiency savings

-Improve our outdoor air quality grade at NB stations to "good or better"
+Improve our outdoor air quality grade at New Brunswick stations to “good” or better

 Ensure good indoor air quality in government owned buildings